AVI – Audio Video Interleave

 Dirac: an experimental codec developed by the BBC as the basis of a new codec for the transmission of video over the Internet.
 The Schrödinger project aims to provide portable libraries, written in C, that implement the Dirac codec.
 It also allows to embed Dirac inside the Ogg container format.

-OggUVS: a draft codec for storing uncompressed video.
+OggUVS: a draft codec for storing uncompressed video. - Subtitle structures

 Annodex: A free and open source set of standards developed by CSIRO to annotate and index networked media.